johnridesabike/coronate/README.md

 <p align="center"><a href="https://johnridesa.bike/chessahoochee/">👉 Click here for a live demo ♟</a></p>

+It's mostly version 1.0 feature-complete, but it is definitely still in beta.

 ## 🏁 Getting Started

 These are the basic steps you'll need to follow to get a development copy of Chessahoochee running on your machine: